 Waste From Factory Farms: An Environmental and Public Health Crisis

-Small, diversified farms that raise animals as well as other crops have always used manure as fertilizer without polluting water.
+Small, diversified farms that raise animals alongside other crops have always used manure as fertilizer without polluting water.
 The difference with factory farms is scale.
-They produce so much waste in one place that it must be applied to land in quantities that exceed the soil’s ability to incorporate it.
-And the big meat and chicken companies take no responsibility for this waste—leaving it up to their contract farmers to figure out how to dispose of it.
+They produce so much waste in one place that it must be applied to land in quantities that exceed the soil’s ability to absorb it as fertilizer.

-The stressful, crowded conditions of factory farms make it easy for disease to spread, which can also lead to food safety risks.
-When thousands of beef cattle are packed into feedlots full of manure, bacteria can get on their hides and then into the slaughterhouses.
-Contamination on even one animal can contaminate thousands of pounds of meat inside a slaughterhouse.
+The stressful, crowded conditions in factory farms make it easy for disease to spread which can also lead to food safety risks.
+When thousands of beef cattle are packed into feedlots full of manure, bacteria can get on their hides and then into slaughterhouses where bacteria on even one animal can contaminate thousands of pounds of meat.
 In 2010, the crowded, unsanitary conditions at two Iowa egg companies caused a recall of more than half a billion potentially Salmonella-tainted eggs.

-What’s worse is that our government, at the urging of the biggest companies, is trying to essentially deregulate poultry inspections, and they aim to do the same for other types of meat.
-Company inspectors are replacing knowledgeable and trained government inspectors, and line speeds are increasing, making it nearly impossible to closely inspect all the birds headed for processing.
+What’s worse is that our government, at the urging of the biggest companies, is trying to essentially deregulate the inspection system for meat and poultry by allowing company inspectors to replace government inspectors, and allowing companies to increase line speeds making it nearly impossible to ensure that all birds and carcasses are closely inspected before heading to processing.

 Factory farms place our public health and food supply at risk, pollute the environment and our drinking water, and wreck rural communities—while increasing corporate control over our food.
 We need to change the fundamental structure of our food system.
 Join us as we fight for a ban on factory farms.